 Jennifer earned her MFA degree in Interdisciplinary Arts with a Performance Creation Concentration from Goddard College in February 2019.
 She has a Bachelor of Music degree in Vocal performance from Chapman College in Southern California where she studied with Janet Smith.
 She has also studied at the Britten-Pears School for Advanced Musical Studies in England, the American Center for Music Theater Training in Los Angeles in its Opera Intensive and Professional Music Theater Workshops, the Aspen Music Festival and the Verbier Festival and Academy in Switzerland.

 A member of Actor’s Equity, she debuted in her first Equity production in 2008.

-Keenly interested in the performance, promotion and development of chamber music, Jennifer was invited by the Tucson Friends of Chamber Music to work with celebrated American composer Lee Hoiby to develop a commission for soprano and string quartet.
-She premiered the resulting work, Sonnets and Soliloquies, with the Miami String Quartet at the 2005 Tucson Winter Chamber Music Festival, where she was again heard singing this work among others in March of 2013.
-She was a guest artist last season with Simple Measures in Seattle.
+Jennifer was invited by the Tucson Friends of Chamber Music to work with celebrated American composer Lee Hoiby to develop a commission for soprano and string quartet.
+She premiered the resulting work, Sonnets and Soliloquies, with the Miami String Quartet at the 2005 Tucson Winter Chamber Music Festival, where she has been a frequent guest artist.
 Collaborators have included the Shanghai String Quartet, the American String Quartet, clarinet virtuoso Richard Stoltzman, the Los Angeles Guitar Quartet, Czech harpist Katarina Englichova, violinist Ani Kavafian, cellist Rajan Krishnaswami, oboist Allan Vogel and pianists Miri Yampolsky and Xak Bjerken.